-Founded by Ross and Julie Triffit, Eclipse Handcrafted Furniture have
+Founded by Ross and Juli Triffit, Eclipse Handcrafted Furniture have been

-been manufacturing quality, solid timber furniture for in excess of 30
+manufacturing quality, solid timber furniture for in excess of 30 years.

-years.
-For most of that time Eclipse have specialised in the use of
+For most of that time Eclipse have specialised in the use of unique

-unique indigenous hardwood timbers to handcraft unique pieces of
+indigenous hardwood timbers to handcraft unique pieces of furniture.
+The

-furniture.
-The timbers used to create these pieces are mostly salvaged
+timbers used to create these pieces are mostly salvaged timber from dead

-timber from dead trees on private properties or recycled timber from old
+trees on private properties or recycled timber from old buildings.
+These

-buildings.
-These hardwood timbers reflect the harsh Australian
+hardwood timbers reflect the harsh Australian environment that the

 'We don't destroy Mother Nature's beautiful